Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 At the moment, we are preferring Safety Wing as they have better Covid-19 coverage, plus, like any travel insurance, you can get a coverage just for the length of your stay.

 Safest Areas in Tulum (And Areas to Avoid)

 The whole of Tulum is quite safe, especially around the sleepy town and main drag of beach.

 Since downtown Tulum is where most restaurants and shops are, it’s generally the safest area you can be, especially if you’re looking for a secure place to stay.
 You’ll never have to worry about walking home alone at night as the main streets tend to be well-lit and full of people into the wee hours of the morning.

-There is also a selection of hotels along the beach in Tulum that offer safe places to stay.
-The only downside is that the beach is a little ways from town, leading to dark bike rides on empty streets if you plan on heading home late one night.
+There is also a selection of hotels along Tulum beach that offer safe places to stay.
+The only downside is that the Tulum beach is a little ways from town, leading to dark bike rides on empty streets if you plan on heading home late one night.